Academic Publications

 presentation, time, cognition and knowledge acquisition, personalization and collaboration.
 We

-projects.
-This tool aims to test some aspects of these dimensions, being based on a server and a
+research projects.
+This tool aims to test some aspects of these dimensions, being based on a

-extension model.
-The experiments done showed results that demonstrate a good acceptability of
+browser extension model.
+The experiments done showed results that demonstrate a good